Akira-Arai/vanuc/README.md

 ### Partial volume effect reduced image
 In addition to the normal partial volume effect corrected images, the VANUC program outputs partial volume effect "reduced" images.
 This is an image with a certain resolution (FWHM = 2.5mm in this software) that is processed by applying the principle of partial volume effect correction.
 This not only reduces the partial volume effect of the original PET or SPECT image with lower resolution, but also produces an image with virtually equal resolution from various images with different conditions.
 Partial volume effect "reduction" is not simply smoothing of the partial volume effect corrected image.
-Specifically, a partial volume effect "reduced" image $H$ based on the Muller-Gartner or RBV method is obtained using a region spread function of a set resolution $P$ as follows:
+Specifically, a partial volume effect "reduced" image "H" based on the Muller-Gartner or RBV method is obtained using a region spread function of a set resolution "P" as follows:

 $$H(k) = \hat{\rho}(k) P_k$$

-In the case of the VANUC method, the same operation is performed for the expected value component $\mu$ :
+In the case of the VANUC method, the same operation is performed for the expected value component "μ" :

 $$H(k) = \hat{\mu}(k) P_k + \hat{r}(k)$$